Benjamin Looi

 Why not just use UpSnap?

-UpSnap is great.
-It's a proper web-based WOL dashboard that you run on a server.
-But that's the thing — you need a server running.
-If you're trying to wake your only server, you have the chicken-and-egg problem.
+UpSnap is a proper web-based WOL dashboard that you run on a server.
+The catch is that you need a server running.
+If you are trying to wake your only server, you have the chicken-and-egg problem.

 An old phone doesn't have that problem.
 It sips power on its own, it's already on your Wi-Fi, and it doesn't need a separate machine to host it.
 Plug it in, install WOLE, and forget about it.